mcjauregui72/CNN_MedImageClassification/README.md

 To ensure our custom CNN and the pre-trained CNN would be compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made adaptations to the original ResNet50 model.
 Note we refer to our ResNet50-based model as first_model.

-1.
+1. We used the tf.keras.preprocessing.image_dataset_from_directory method to generate our training_set, testing_set, and validation_set.

+   * This method automatically labeled all images based on their subdirectory names.

+   * It also treated each each subdirectory as a class, assigning labels as integers starting from 0.

 2. Specified image_size as (224, 224) for first_model because ResNet50-based models expect images of that size.
 For purposes of consistency, we set the image_size to (224, 224) for second_model as well.

 3. Specified channels, img_shape, and class_count to be identical to those in the custom CNN.

 4. Defined the same data augmentation layers as in our custom CNN and applied the data augmentation to the input tensor.

 5. Defined the same rescaling layers as in our custome CNN, and specified the input tensor as the scaled inputs.